weaviate/weaviate-io/developers/weaviate/starter-guides/managing-resources.md

 Tenant states management strategies are tied to index types.
 This is because the index type determines the resources used by a tenant.
 For example, a tenant with an HNSW index type uses *hot* resources, while a tenant with a flat index type uses *warm* resources.

 If a multi-tenant collection is configured with a dynamic index type, some tenants may be stored in *warm* storage (flat index) and others in *hot* storage (HNSW index).

-So, strategically managing tenant states can help you to optimize costs and performance.
+As a result, effectively managing tenants with HNSW indexes may have the most significant impact on resource usage.

-As a starting point, use the following guidelines for selecting a tenant state:
+We suggest following the following guidelines for selecting a tenant state:

 ![Tenant state selection rule of thumb flowchart](./img/tenant_state_selection.png)